PIEs in children and young persons' work

 This was, after all, the sector where the idea of a PIE was first fully formulated although the challenge and the opportunity for creating recovery environments applies across a wide range of setting and needs; and we are finding a growing number of children's and young persons' services now coming to the PIElink, to look for ideas.

-As of now - the summer of 2022 - we are in the process of re-editing a collection of essays first published in 2012 (edited by Robin Johnson and Rex Haigh).
-This second edition will update many of the sections on homelessness services work.
+As of now - Spring, 2024 - we are in the process of re-editing a collection of essays first published in 2012 (edited by Robin Johnson and Rex Haigh).
+This second edition, if it is ever completed for publication, will update many of the sections on homelessness services' work, with recent developments.

-Hopefully the re-launch of the PIElink as a CIC (currently expected late Spring of 2023) will give us the opportunity to re-launch and expand the forums, for lively and interactive sharing of views and experiences.
+In the initial PIElink forums series (2020-2021) we hosted the PIEs in youth services forum of November 2021 : HERE.
+Hopefully the creation of the PIEPR CIC (HERE), established in autumn 2023, will give us the opportunity to expand the forums programme, for lively and interactive sharing of views and experiences.
 This may be the best place to start, in learning from each other.

 .